TRIQS/dft_tools/doc/guide/transport.rst

     6) Run `x optic`.

 Additionally the input file :file:`case.inop` is required.
 A detail description on how to setup this file can be found in the Wien2k user guide [#userguide]_ on page 166.
 Here the energy window can be chosen according to the window used for :program:`dmftproj`.
 However, keep in mind that energies have to be specified in absolute values!
-Furthermore it is important to set line 6 to ON for printing the matrix elements to the :file:`.pmat` file.
+Furthermore it is important to set line 6 to "ON" and a "1" in the next line for printing the matrix elements to the :file:`.pmat` file.

 Using the transport code